northbridge-sys/en-lsl-framework/README.md

 ### Is it efficient?

 En does not strive to absolutely maximize script efficiency.
-En is intended to be human-readable and easy to maintain.
+En is intended to be flexible and human-readable.

 Specifically, the En framework is designed to be efficient in a code factoring sense - that is, by using En functions, En scripts do not unnecessarily duplicate code that could be consolidated into a single function.